jedi-academy/learn-4711/data/tutorials/tut-adv01.md

-#Tutorial tut-adv02 - Making Our RESTful Resource Controller
+#Tutorial tut-adv01 - Adding Authentication to Our App
 COMP4711 - BCIT - Fall 2017

 Don't forget to setup a virtual host mapping "backend.local" to this app.